 My father passed away suddenly.
 There was no time for goodbyes.
 No time for making peace with the idea of losing him.
-I felt responsible for my mother’s well-being, and the truth was that I hardly knew how to be responsible over my own life.
+Afterwards, I felt responsible for my mother’s well-being, and the truth was that I hardly knew how to be responsible over my own life.
 I could barely breathe for the tightness in my chest.

 Communal grieving works better when we have the grace to drop some unrealistic expectations:

-But God was in each person’s coping, and He will guide each beautiful individual to a place of peace.
+But God was in each person’s coping, and he will guide each beautiful individual to a place of peace.
 Trust that God is leading each family member on a careful journey designed for each one’s healing.
 Give some space and time.
-Don’t fall into the immature trap of thinking that everyone must deal with situations the same way that you do.
+Don’t fall into the immature trap of thinking that everyone must deal with situations the same ways that you do.
 Romans 12:15-16 says, “Rejoice with those who rejoice, weep with those who weep.
 Live in harmony with one another.
 Do not be haughty, but associate with the lowly.
 Never be wise in your own sight.”

 When my father passed away I called my mom every day for three years!
 Sometimes we would talk for hours, other times just for a few minutes.
-I tried to be sensitive to what she seemed to need each phone call.
-If you notice a child, spouse, or parent beginning to pull into isolation, see if you can draw them out with a simple invitation to coffee or ice cream.
-Offer to do something with them that they have enjoyed in the past.
+I tried to be sensitive to what she seemed to need on each phone call.
+If you notice a child, spouse, or parent beginning to pull into isolation, see if you can draw them out with a simple personal connection.
+Offer your time to chat together or care for a need.
+Our burdens are lighter when they are carried together.
 Make yourself available to your family for whatever they might need.
 Proverbs 18:1 says, “A man who isolates himself seeks his own desire; He rages against all wise judgment.”

-Above all, remember that the Father promises that He will never leave us nor forsake us.
+Above all, remember that the Father promises that he will never leave us nor forsake us.
 He is the Comforter.
 Grieving can be a time of growth in your relationship with God.
 Read the Psalms.
 Trust and pray that God is also caring for each of your loved ones as you walk together in this process.
 Grieving together can draw your family closer together, if you give up unrealistic expectations and allow each individual to process their grief.
 Just as Psalm 23 says, “Yea, though I walk through the valley of the shadow of death, I will fear no evil; For You are with me; Your rod and Your staff, they comfort me.”